enricllagostera/how-not-to-use-a-phone/docs/index.md

+## About

 Design explorations of smartphones as basis for DIY alternative controllers.
+This website consists of the design logs and some reflections on this process.

 Created by [Enric Llagostera](http;?/enric.llagostera.com.br).